-- No late assignments/homework will be accepted, no matter what - Homeworks and labs will essentially alternate - ° Demo assignments in lab, turn in report via Sakai - · Two sections: - Setup section: Get started with tools used - Lab section: Hands-on design experience - Homework questions - Helps you keep up with material for exams, reinforces concepts - · You must use the revised 4th edition, the green one - Oos and Donts - While studying together in groups is encouraged to foster discussion and learning, all work submitted must be your own - Not your neighbors, partners, past years' students, from the web, etc. not even with citation - Plagiarism will result in an F in the course!
+- No late assignments/homework will be accepted, no matter what - Homeworks and labs will essentially alternate - ° Demo assignments in lab, turn in report via Sakai - · Two sections: - Setup section: Get started with tools used - Lab section: Hands-on design experience - \ Homework questions - Helps you keep up with material for exams, reinforces concepts - · You must use the 5th edition, the white one with the orange spine - ° Dos and Donts - While studying together in groups is encouraged to foster discussion and learning, all work submitted must be your own - Not your neighbors, partners, past years' students, from the web, etc. not even with citation - Plagiarism will result in an F in the course!